-A detailed understanding of the channel system is acquired through both a hands on physical approach to study using physical examination, palpation and qigong and a thorough examination of channel descriptions found in the classic texts.
+Channel theory is the cornerstone of all the modalities of Chinese medicine.
+Student will aquire a detailed understanding of the channel system through both a hands on physical approach to study using physical examination, palpation and qigong and a thorough examination of channel descriptions found in the classic texts.

 Students must attend a recognized Anatomy and Physiology Program of at least 100 hours in length. *This will not be taught in house.

 Students will follow a personalized program of directed reading.
 This program can cover any aspect of the history, development and theories of Chinese Medicine and manual therapy with a focus on putting classical theories into perspective with modern thinking and experience.
 The specific reading material will be adjusted to suit the students interests and experience.